AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 The top-of-page view in the measurement tab shows a campaign summary with some high-level numbers for you to reference:

-**[!UICONTROL Impressions]**: the total number of times that the creative was displayed.
+**[!UICONTROL Impressions]**: The total number of times that the creative was displayed.
-**[!UICONTROL Unique reach]**: the number of individual identities who have seen the creative.
+**[!UICONTROL Unique reach]**: The number of individual identities who have seen the creative.
 **[!UICONTROL Total average frequency]**: The number of impressions divided by unique identities reached.
-Indicates how often every identity was displayed the creative.
+This figure indicates how often every identity was displayed the creative.

 ![Campaign summary view](/help/assets/collaborate/measure/campaign-summary.png)